-(a) Represents the aggregate number of sites of Crown as of the end of each period.
+(a) Represents the aggregate number of sites of Crown as of the end of each

-- (b) $\dot{\mbox{EBITDA}}$ is defined as operating income plus depreciation and amortization.
-EBITDA is presented as additional information because management believes it to be a useful indicator of a company's ability to meet debt service It to be a useful indicator of a company's ability to meet debt service and capital expenditure requirements.
-It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles). (c) For purposes of computing the ratio of earnings to fixed charges, earnings represent net income before income taxes and fixed charges.
+(b) EBITDA is defined as operating income plus depreciation and amortization.
+EBITDA is presented as additional information because management believes it to be a useful indicator of a company's ability to meet debt service and capital expenditure requirements.
+It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
+Furthermore, Crown's measure of EBITDA may not be comparable to similarly titled measures of other companies.

+(c) For purposes of computing the ratio of earnings to fixed charges, earnings represent net income before income taxes and fixed charges.
 Fixed charges consist of interest expense, the interest component of operating leases and amortization of deferred financing costs.